csabapalfi/web-perf-like-its-2017/slides.md

 Note:

-* some trends becoming more mainstream
+* these trends becoming more mainstream

 * leveraging performance metrics that affect user experience the most